roboFriend1977/thesis-repo/README.md

-# thesis-repo
+# Book-repo
-This is the repository accompanying my PhD Thesis
+This is the repository accompanying my Book Titled: The Robot Operating System (ROS) For Agriculture Robots and Automated Systems.